JustinLR/bureaufosins/README.md

 ## License

-Bureau of Sins is open-source and licensed under the [MIT License](LICENSE).
+Bureau of Sins is open-source and licensed under the [GPT-3.0 License](LICENSE).
 Feel free to use, modify, and share these tools as needed, but please provide attribution to the original repository and adhere to the license terms.

 ---